Glass Curtain Walls

 Improving heat efficiency also depends on the use of low-e and spectrally selective glass coatings.
 High performance coatings can significantly increase insulation and improve comfort for a building’s occupants.
 With a glazed curtain wall, the challenges is in balancing the desire for more natural daylight versus managing heat loss and gain.
 Having too much uncontrolled light can also result in glare.
 The goal is to find the right materials and glazes that will meet a building’s requirements.

 Connect with nvision Glass today.

 We work closely with companies and businesses to help determine their commercial window and glass installation needs.
-Ultimately we aim to offer you a wide range of commercial glass solutions including: storefront glass, glass curtain walls and glass partitions.
-We also handle custom sizing and specifications, with the experience you would expect from industry experts.
+Ultimately we aim to offer you a wide range of commercial glass solutions including: storefront glass, glass curtain walls, and glass partitions.
+We also handle sizing and specifications for custom windows, with the experience you would expect from industry experts.
 Contact nvision Glass in Reno or nvision Glass in Las Vegas for more information or for a project estimate.

 Unlock the potential of modern architecture for your commercial or residential project with nvision Glass.
 Whether it’s a sleek and contemporary look or enhanced energy efficiency you desire, our glass curtain wall solutions have you covered.

 Connect with us today to explore our range of commercial glass options, including storefront glass, glass curtain walls, and custom window solutions.
 Let’s bring your vision to life!